content is aimed at financial advisers only and should not be relied on by

 The value of your clients' investments can go down as well as up and is not guaranteed.
 So they could get back less than they put in.

 The Investment Bond is a medium (at least 5 years) to long term (over 10 years) investment.
 There is no fixed term or charge when your client cashes it in.
 However, we may introduce these or other charges in the future.
 Remember that withdrawals could have tax implications.

 We reserve the right to refuse or delay payments and fund switches in certain situations.
 Please see Policy Provisions section 2.3.6 for more details.

-* The Investment Bond achieved a 5 Star Defaqto rating in 2016 in the Onshore Bonds category.
 Please remember that past performance is not a guide to future performance.